Something went wrong

 Adoption of solar home heating systems in Clinton

-Out of all fuels, solar is the safest for the environment.
+The most eco-friendly heating option is solar.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
 Currently, 16,434 homes in Clinton are heated with active solar arrays.
-This is a 427% gain from 2015, when 3,120 homes incorporated active solar heating.
+This is a 427% gain from 2015, when 3,120 homes had active solar heating.

 Clinton County Heating Oil Trends